+The proportional band should be wider when the higher power setting is used so that the change in output power per change in temperature remains the same.
 The proportional band should also be wider when the fluid viscosity is higher because of the increased response time.